 The Organization leases its principal office.
 This lease requires monthly lease payment plus operating expense allocations as defined by the lease.
-The lease expires in February 2024 with an option for a five-year renewal.
-The exercise of this renewal options is at the sole discretion of the Organization, and only lease options that the Organization believes are reasonably certain to be exercised are included in the measurement of the lease assets and liabilities.
+The lease expires in February 2024.

+In October 2023 the Organization signed a new lease agreement for a different space that will become the Organization's new principal office.
+The lease agreement has an anticipated commencement date of March 1, 2024 and matures 94 months after the commencement date with the option to extend at least 5 years up to 15 years.
+The exercise of this renewal options is at the sole discretion of the Organization, and only lease options that the Organization believes are reasonably certain to be exercises are included in the measurement of the lease assets and liabilities.